Epic Mexico to Costa Rica

 Day 9

-Tikal National ParkTime to go jungle – Guatemala-style.
-Leave San Ignacio, cross the border, and get dropped at Tikal National Park by private vehicle (approximately 4 hours).
-You'll check in at your hotel before exploring the super-huge and crazy-cool Maya ruins of Tikal – it’s a bit like the set of Mel Gibson's Apocalypto movie, minus all the violence.
+Tikal National ParkToday you’ll leave San Ignacio, cross the border and get dropped off at Tikal National Park – often referred to as the Maya forest.
+Check-in at your hotel before exploring the Maya ruins of Tikal.
 Pass through the lush jungle vegetation, and if you've got the energy, climb Temple IV to take in the epic canopy views.
-While here, there's also the option to check out more of the area with a guided tour, or to fly through the canopies like a toucan with a memorable zipline experience.
+While here, there's also the option to check out more of the area with a guided tour or to fly through the canopies like a toucan with a zipline.

 -